submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 2) In the `shipyard` project, edit `package/Dockerfile.shipyard-dapper-base` and set `SUBCTL_VERSION` to the new version.

-3) Commit the change and create a pull request with the `test-projects` label so it runs the E2E tests on the consuming projects as well.
+3) Commit the change and create a pull request with the `e2e-projects` label so it runs the E2E tests on the consuming projects.
 After the tests successfully complete, have it merged.

 ### Step 1: Create release for the `shipyard` project